major/rhel7stig-sphinx/doc/source/low.rst

 Check to see if Advanced Intrusion Detection Environment (AIDE) is installed on the system with the following command:

-# yum list installed | grep aide
+# yum list installed aide

 If AIDE is not installed, ask the System Administrator how file integrity checks are performed on the system.

-If there is no application installed to perform integrity checks, this is a finding.
+If there is no application installed to perform file integrity checks, this is a finding.

 Note: AIDE is highly configurable at install time.
-These commands assume the “aide.conf” file is under the “/etc directory”.
+These commands assume the "aide.conf" file is under the "/etc" directory.

 Use the following command to determine if the file is in another location:

 # find / -name aide.conf

-Check the “aide.conf” file to determine if the “xattrs” rule has been added to the rule list being applied to the files and directories selection lists.
+Check the "aide.conf" file to determine if the "xattrs" rule has been added to the rule list being applied to the files and directories selection lists.

-An example rule that includes the “xattrs” rule follows:
+An example rule that includes the "xattrs" rule follows:

 All= p+i+n+u+g+s+m+S+sha512+acl+xattrs+selinux
 /bin All            # apply the custom rule to the files in bin /sbin All          # apply the same custom rule to the files in sbin

-If the "xattrs" rule is not being used on all selection lines in the “/etc/aide.conf” file, or extended attributes are not being checked by another file integrity tool, this is a finding.
+If the "xattrs" rule is not being used on all selection lines in the "/etc/aide.conf" file, or extended attributes are not being checked by another file integrity tool, this is a finding.

 Additional Data
 ~~~~~~~~~~~~~~~